sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Language''' -- Create a Language class.
 (Sébastien Labbé, Vincent Delecroix).
  * Discussion about the content-datastructure-as-subobject (anti?)design pattern
  * '''Fixed points of word morphisms''' (Vincent Delecroix) : creation of a new class derived from InfinteWord for fixed point of a WordMorphism.
 It's necessary to consider those words as very special infinite words because most of the 'infinite objects' associated (language, complexity, ...) can be computed.
- * '''Geometrisation of WordMorphism''' (Vincent Delecroix) : following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
+ * '''Geometrization of WordMorphism''' (Vincent Delecroix) : following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
  * Class for biinfinite words, and words indexed by anything (Z^2^, Z^n^, graphs, ...)
 (Vincent Delecroix)

 '''Interval Exchange Transformation and Linear Involution''' (Vincent Delecroix)